 Pancreatic cancer is arguably the worst cancer diagnosis anyone can receive.
 It has the highest death rate of any type of cancer

-That makes the discovery of a promising new treatment that’s nearly as simple as a home remedy, described today in the journal Cell, all the more amazing.
-The treatment is a souped-up version of vitamin D, delivered by injection.
+That makes the discovery of a promising new treatment that’s nearly as simple as a home remedy,

 The science of pancreatic cancer lags behind that of other types of cancer, partly because the disease has only become common in recent years.